What Is the Master Gardener Volunteer Program?

 General Requirements:

-• Interest in gardening and community service
+Interest in education, gardening, and community service

-• Completion of formal OSU Extension training (50+ hours)
+Completion of formal OSU Extension training (50+ hours)

-• Completion of 50 volunteer hours within one year of training
+Completion of 50 volunteer hours within one year of training

-• Willingness to continue learning and contributing to Extension projects
+Willingness to continue learning and contributing to Extension projects

-2025 Greene County MGV Training Class Information
+2026 Greene County MGV Training Class Information

-We’re excited to announce updates to our 2025 training schedule.
+We’re excited to announce updates to our 2026 training schedule.
 While we originally planned to begin in spring, the new fall timeline allows for a richer and more accessible program for all participants.

-Tentative 2025 Training Schedule:
+Tentative 2026 Training Schedule:

-• Mandatory Orientation: September 3, 2025, from 6:00–8:00 PM
+Mandatory Orientation: July 14, 2026, from 6:00–8:00 PM

-• Hybrid Classes (in-person & online): September–November 2025
+Hybrid Classes (in-person & online): July – November 2026

 Training topics include botany, soils, entomology, native plants, woody ornamentals, pollinators, and more.
 The program includes 50+ hours of classroom and field-based instruction, along with hands-on opportunities.